nvpro-samples/vk_idbuffer_rasterization/README.md

 // fragment shader

+  // PUSH.idsAddr points to partTriCounts.
+  uints_in partTriCounts = PUSH.idsAddr;

   // the batch meta info that we get per-draw uint partOffset = IN_ID.idsOffset >> 8;
   uint partCount  = IN_ID.idsOffset & 0xFF;